adityabham/adityabham.github.io/index.markdown

 </div>

 Hi I'm Aditya.
 Welcome to my online portfolio!
 I'm currently an undergraduate student at Northeastern University studying Electrical Engineering and an intern at The Charles Stark Draper Laboratory within the Machine Intelligence Group.
+I'm originally from Livingston, New Jersey and graduated from Livingston High School in 2016.

 My research interests include: Machine Learning, Bayesian Statistics & Signal Processing.

 To request a resume, please feel free to contact me at my email: <bhamidipati.a@northeastern.edu>